3and4/Leither/doc/GongShi-en.md

 **Network Pulse**
 is an incremental sequence number broadcasted top down every **Pulse Cycle**.
 A pulse cycle is 1 second.

 The sequence number serves as the synchronization timer of each node, and version number of its data.
 Within a pulse cycle, every node backups the new data received in last one.
 According to the hight of Merkle tree, each node is responsible to process data for several layers.
-The work done is called **Proof of Perfromance**, similar to PoW in BTC, and will be rewarded by the system.
+The work done is called **Proof of Performance**, similar to PoW in BTC, and will be rewarded by the system.

 **Time-space Versioning**
 In LevelDB, writing of new data using writeStream can be optimized up to the speed limit of storage media, even faster than database reading.
 On the other hand, sequence number concatenated at the end of the key serves as the revised version number, with which historical record can be inquired.
 Network Pulse is equivalent of generating sequence version number in levelDB, with which ledger data can be quickly recorded in each cycle.